Answers to commonly asked questions about international school accreditation.

-ACE is meant to be aspirational, and recognizes that different schools will demonstrate different levels of alignment with the various Learning Principles, some at one end of the continuum ("Not Evident" or "Thinking About It") and others closer to the other end ("Living It" or "What If?").
-The more likely stumbling block for a school will be in meeting the five Foundation Standards or by showing too little evidence of the 4 C's of ACE Accreditation: Conceptual Understanding, Commitment, Capacity, Competence.
+ACE Learning is meant to be aspirational, and recognizes that different schools will demonstrate different levels of alignment with the various Learning Principles, some at one end of the continuum ("Not Evident" or "Thinking About It") and others closer to the other end ("Living It" or "What If?").
+The more likely stumbling block for a school will be in meeting the five Foundation Standards or by showing too little evidence of the 4 C's of ACE Learning: Conceptual Understanding, Commitment, Capacity, Competence.

 What do you mean by "learners"?
 Is it only students?

 NEASC has been intentional with the language we use.
-We believe that an ACE aligned school is characterized by a community of learners.
+We believe that an ACE-aligned school is characterized by a community of learners.
 All adults including staff, teachers, parents, and board members as well as all children are constantly learning, adapting and trying new things.
 The organization itself is also learning, reflecting and improving itself to better serve everyone in the community.
-We encourage schools and NEASC visitors to approach accreditation with all learners in mind, not just the students.
+We encourage schools and NEASC Visitors to approach accreditation with all learners in mind, not just the students.